claudiavr/pccdpack_inpe/README.md

 ## Introduction

-The pccdpack_inpe repository has a set of IRAF routines to polarimetric reduction of data obtained using the IAGPOL polarimeter.
+The pccdpack_inpe repository has a set of IRAF routines to polarimetric reduction of data obtained using the IAGPOL or SPARC4 instruments.
 It is heavily based on the original pccdpack package developed by Antonio Pereyra.

 ## Developers